ThierryTouin/docker-dev-station/README.md

 ## Admin

-If you want manage your docker environnement with an ihm, you can start **portainer** with the following script
+If you want manage your docker environnement with an ihm, you can start **portainer** with the following command

 ```
 ./ecmd.sh admin